Padamshree/smart-energy-meter/README.md

-FIRST, Clone and run npm install in this directory.
+1. Clone and run npm install in this directory.

-Then run npm start.
+2. Then I tell next.

-Then See Magik.
+3. Will not run now.
+Need to have API keys.
+Call me when processding.

 # Getting Started with Create React App